web

 The Timber Award covers employers in the timber industry.

 A cabinet maker or joiner covered by the Timber Award is generally performing their duties in the manufacturing sector.
-The manufacturing sector also includes the activities in the milling and processing sector, such as processing logs and raw timber into building timber and other value-added products.
+They create or repair:

 • furniture such as cabinets and chairs, including caravan furniture and in-built furniture